DoSomething

 DoSomething (also known as DoSomething.org) is an international nonprofit organization that aims to inspire and engage young people to create positive change in the world, both online and offline, through various campaigns.
 The organization is led by CEO DeNora Getachew.

 History

-The organization was co-founded in 1993 by American actor Andrew Shue and his childhood friend Michael Sanchez.
+The organization was co-founded in 1993 by American actor Andrew Shue and Michael Sanchez.
 They stated their motivation was to encourage young people to become active citizens and leaders while also making community involvement fun.

 Overview

-According to the website, DoSomething.org is inspiring millions of young people to make positive changes, both online and off.
-The organization has members in every area code in the United States and across 131 countries.
+According to the website, DoSomething.org, the organization has members throughout the United States and in 131 countries.

 In 2013, DoSomething.org launched TMI, a strategy consultancy that helps brands "drive social change through insights and creative solutions backed by data from millions of young people."

-Campaigns

-DoSomething.org spearheads campaigns so young people can take action on things they care about.